-You survived your production cycle and created a spectacular video — now, what do you do with it?
-The answer, of course, is distribute it!
-But distribution doesn’t just mean broadcasting it to a local cable station, or sharing it with your facebook followers.
-There are tons of distribution channels to help you distribute your video.
+You got through your production cycle and created a spectacular video, but your video production process isn’t quite over.
+What do you do with the video you’ve made?
+The answer, of course, is to distribute it!
+But distribution doesn’t just mean broadcasting it to a local cable station or sharing it with your Facebook followers.
+There are tons of distribution channels to help you distribute your video, and it’s up to you to decide which one makes the most sense for your brand.

-Some of these channels include owned distribution, like blasting your video out on your own website, social media, and email lists, and earned distribution, like getting your video featured in a big tech blog, or picked up as part of a big cable news story.
+In the world of marketing, distribution channels get broken down into three categories: owned distribution, earned distribution, and paid distribution.
+Owned distribution is when you share via your own channels, like blasting your video out on your own website, social media, or email lists.
+Earned distribution is often thought of as press, and it includes things like getting your video featured in a big tech blog or picked up as part of a big cable news story.

 Then, there’s paid distribution.
 Paid distribution is perfect when you’ve reached the limits of your owned and earned sources, and you need to push your video out to a new audience.